Last Updated on July 18, 2022.

 - Some hedgehogs love to dig and fling in sand to look for hidden treats.
 After all, this is a completely natural thing for your hedgehog to do in the wild.
 So keep this in mind if you want to give your hedgie something fun to do.

 - Reptile sand is a popular substrate as it is used for animals that frequently ingest their bedding while eating.
 One must be cautious when using commercial grade or beach sand that can harbor fleas and bacteria.

-Contributor: Shelly Fowler, Beach Bum Hedgies
+Contributor: Gail Smith, Shelly Fowler, Beach Bum Hedgies, Melissa Ramos

 Means, Antigone..
 “Hedgehog Treats: Dust Baths”.
 IHA News.
 Vol. 4, Issue 12.
 December 2002